matsim-org/pt2matsim/README.md

 - _allPlausibilityWarnings.csv_: shows all plausibility warnings in a csv file
 - _stopfacilities.csv_: the number of child stop facilities for all stop facilities as csv
 - _stopfacilities_histogram.png_: a histogram as png showing the number of child stop facilities
-- _PlausibilityWarnings.geojson_: Contains all warnings for groups of links
+- _plausibilityWarnings.geojson_: Contains all warnings for groups of links
-- _schedule/TransitRoutes.geojson_: Transit routes of the schedule as lines
+- _schedule_transitRoutes.geojson_: Transit routes of the schedule as lines
-- _schedule/StopFacilities.geojson_: Stop Facilities as points
+- _schedule_stopFacilities.geojson_: Stop Facilities as points
-- _schedule/StopFacilities_refLinks.geojson_: The stop facilities' reference links as polyline shapefile
+- _schedule_stopFacilities_refLinks.geojson_: The stop facilities' reference links as lines
+- _network.geojson_: Network as geojson file containing nodes and links

 Geojson files can be viewed in a GIS, a recommended open source application is [QGIS](https://www.qgis.org).
+It allows drag and drop loading and viewing of the plausibility results, network and schedule files.

+#### Travel Time Warning
+Warns if the travel time given by the schedule cannot be achieved by a transit route.
+This indicates that the network's freespeed values or link lengths are not suitable for the given transit route.
+A warning can also point to large detours due to one-way or missing links.

+#### Artificial Link Warning
+Warns if a link is an artificial link (i.e. created by the pt mapper).
+To prevent these warnings, edit the network before pt mapping in a way that every stop - that should not use artificial links - has a feasible link nearby.

+#### Loop warning
+Warns if a transit route's link sequence passes a node twice.
+This might be intended behaviour if a route really has loops.
+Otherwise it might indicate detours due to wrongly chosen link candidates.

+#### Direction Change Warning
+Warns if a link sequence has abrupt direction changes.
+This means by default >60° for bus and >30° for rail.
+Whether they point to real problems depends on network accuracy.
+Abrupt direction changes in itself do not impact a simulation.